-- Schoolwide Program - If 40% or more students in a Title I school are from low-income families, this method may be utilized. - A school operating a schoolwide program does not need to identify particular students as eligible to participate (ESEA § 1114(a)(2)(A)(ii)).
-There are three basic components: - Conduct a Needs Assessment - Preparing a comprehensive school-wide plan (InformTN) - Annually review the school-wide plan - A school operating a schoolwide program may use Title I funds for any activity that supports the needs of students in the school as identified through the comprehensive needs assessment and articulated in the schoolwide plan [ESEA § 1114(b)].
+- If 40% or more students in a Title I school are from low-income families, this method may be utilized.
+See 20 U.S.C. § 6314(a)(1)(A). - A school operating a schoolwide program does not need to identify particular students as eligible to participate.
+See 20 U.S.C. § 6314(a)(2)(A). - There are three basic components: - 1.
+Conduct a needs assessment - 2.
+Prepare a comprehensive school-wide plan (InformTN) - 3.
+Review the school-wide plan with stakeholders annually - A school operating a schoolwide program may use Title I funds for any activity that supports the needs of students in the school as identified through the comprehensive needs assessment and articulated in the schoolwide plan.
+See 20 U.S.C. § 6314(b).